 The biggest draw of The Lost Legion is that players can square off against Volkare in new scenarios.
 The first scenario has players race Volkare to a city in order to bolster their strength and defeat him in battle before he manages to conquer it.
 The second scenario has players moving across the map in order to gain strength as Volkare inexorably moves closer and closer to the players' starting portal.
 Players have to race to gain enough power to defeat him in battle before he reaches the portal.
-Both of the included missions are a ton of fun and both offer multiple difficulty levels for players of varying skill.
-Even on the easier settings Volkare's an absolute beast and managing to defeat him is hugely rewarding.
+Both of the included missions are a ton of fun, and both offer multiple difficulty levels for players of varying skills.
+Even on the easier settings, Volkare's an absolute beast, and managing to defeat him is hugely rewarding.

-Players looking to tweak the original game's missions also have the options of replacing a city in the original missions with Volkare's camp.
-The variation that Volkare offers really spice things up and make even the most basic missions exciting and challenging, especially if players shuffle Volkare's camp in and don't know if they will actually end up facing him or not.
+Players looking to tweak the original game's missions also have the option of replacing a city in the original missions with Volkare's camp.
+The variation that Volkare offers really spices things up and makes even the most basic missions exciting and challenging, especially if players shuffle Volkare's camp in and don't know if they will actually end up facing him or not.
 Expecting to besiege a city and instead coming face to face with Volkare can make even powerful Mage Knights feel intimidated.

-The Lost Legion is a must have expansion for experienced Mage Knight players looking to make the game more challenging and for players like myself who prefer to play Mage Knight solo.
+The Lost Legion is a must-have expansion for experienced Mage Knight players looking to make the game more challenging and for players like myself who prefer to play Mage Knight solo.
 The new content blends seamlessly with the base game while adding enough new variety to keep the game fresh and exciting.
-Volkare is a challenging and rewarding opponent that is fun, if not intimidating, to face off against both in the new and original game's scenarios.
+Volkare is a challenging and rewarding opponent that is fun, if not intimidating, to face off against both in the new and original game scenarios.

 The copy of The Lost Legion used for this review was purchased by the author.